Nino-cunei/uruk/docs/transcription.md

 After the closing bracket the repeated grapheme may be augmented with *flags*.

 A modifier is generally stored in the feature *modifier*.
-But a modifier within the brackets of a repeat is stored in the feature *rmodifier*.
+But a modifier within the brackets of a repeat is stored in the feature *modifierInner*.
 In this way you can distinguish between the two cases later on.

 ### Ordinary signs ###